stylekit/stylekit.github.io/_posts/2017-02-10-Faster-XCode-with-SPM.md

 4: ``git push origin master``

 ## Blazing fast compile times:
 When parts of your apps get complete and is not actively worked on move it to a Module.
-This will make your app faster to build because your only recompile the code that is not in your modules.
+This will make your app faster to build because your only re-compile the code that is not in your modules.
 If you change code inside a module it will re-build When you run the app, it will take some time.
-If you wan other parts of your app to be able to use new method calls, just hit ``cmd + b`` and it will become available to your entire app.
+If you want other parts of your app to be able to use new method calls, just hit ``cmd + b`` and it will become available to your entire app.

 ## Module oriented programing:
 By keeping your app in modules you are also able to reuse these in XCode playground.
 Because modules produce .framework files which works in XCode playground read [this](http://stylekit.org/blog/2017/01/16/playground-and-framework/)  for a .frame work + playground workflow